mui/mui-x/docs/data/introduction/licensing/licensing.md

 ### Community plan

-The community version of MUI X is [published under an MIT license](https://www.tldrlegal.com/license/mit-license) and is [free forever](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd#20f609acab4441cf9346614119fbbac1).
+The MUI X Community plan is [published under an MIT license](https://www.tldrlegal.com/license/mit-license) and is [free forever](https://mui-org.notion.site/Stewardship-542a2226043d4f4a96dfb429d16cf5bd#20f609acab4441cf9346614119fbbac1).
 This version contains features that we believe are maintainable by contributions from the open-source community.

 These are the Community MIT-licensed npm packages: